010zx00x1/Awesome-Physical-Engineering-AI/readme.md

 > [!WARNING]
 > **What does not belong:** pure software-dev tools, generic AI/ML frameworks without engineering application, unrelated business automation tools, domain-parked links, spam links, and abandoned projects with no engineering value.

+> [!CAUTION]
+> **Verification policy:** every link in this list was checked against live sources during the May 2026 audit.
+If a domain expires, a repo gets archived/abandoned, or an arXiv paper is withdrawn, the corresponding entry should be moved to the "Removed / Not Included" section so the same dead link does not get re-submitted.

 ---